Is NordVPN Safe? The Definitive 2026 Security Audit

 Meshnet is a unique feature that allows you to create a private, encrypted LAN connecting your devices directly, regardless of where they are in the world.

-• Traffic Routing: You can route your mobile traffic through your home PC while traveling.
+- Traffic Routing: You can route your mobile traffic through your home PC while travelling.
 This makes it appear as though you are browsing from your living room, which is safer for accessing sensitive banking apps that might flag foreign IP addresses.

 NordVPN has expanded into identity protection, adding a layer of "insurance" to their technical security.